tanksdude/automated-reddit-video-tool/README.md

 ### `Odd character â?obâ??, expected a â?o=â?? after attribute name â?omeâ?? of element â?o---â??`

-ImageMagick's Pango renderer (used to render text in this project) has non-typical markup syntax, looking like HTML ([apparently it's "standard", but Markdown ended up being far more popular so it feels wrong](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language)).
+ImageMagick's Pango renderer (used to render text in this project) has non-typical markup syntax, looking like HTML ([though apparently it's "standard", but Markdown ended up being far more popular so it feels wrong](https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language)).
 Instead of \**doing this*\* for italic, you do <i>*this*</i>.
 [Here's the full syntax list (through the Wayback Machine)](https://web.archive.org/web/20210514023116/https://developer.gnome.org/pygtk/stable/pango-markup-language.html).
 As such, if you have a `<` or `>` character, Pango will think it's the start of some markup.
 To fix, replace those characters with `&lt;` and `&gt;` (and replace other `&` with `&amp;`).
 This is not done automatically because the speech file uses plain text, and markup is not plain text.

 ### Video codec note

 The video codec is set to H.264, because that's been the standard for a long time.
 As of writing this, the industry is *slowly* moving towards AV1.
-You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`).
+You will need to update the script a little if you want to use the AV1 codec (just change one string at the top of `comment_to_speech.py`). *However*, AV1 is very computationally expensive (~60× H.264), so you probably shouldn't have this little script output AV1 video.

 ### Audio codec note

-The audio codec is set to AAC, because that's been the standard for a long time.
-At least to me, there has been very little industry movement pushing for Opus, probably because video takes up **far** more space than audio, despite Opus being around for far longer than AV1 (though they seriously have an awareness problem, since I only found out about Opus when one day randomly searching for what other audio codecs exist).
+The audio codec is set to "copy", meaning no re-encoding the WAV, specifically some kind of [raw audio](https://trac.ffmpeg.org/wiki/audio%20types).
+When you export your final video in a video editor, you should use an actual codec (this is the default behavior in every video editor I've ever used).
+AAC is the current long-standing industry standard, with little movement pushing for Opus.
 Most sites that support AV1 support Opus.
-You will need to update the script a little if you want to use the Opus codec (just change one string at the top of `comment_to_speech.py`).

 ## Example usage